What is meningococcal disease?

 - U.S. military recruits

-Children between 2 and 23 months of age, and people with certain medical conditions need multiple doses for adequate protection.
-Ask your health care provider about the number and timing of doses, and the need for booster doses.
+Some people need multiple doses for adequate protection.
+Ask your healthcare provider about the number and timing of doses, and the need for booster doses.

 Who should not get meningococcal vaccine or should wait?